Arifd/UIMPThursdayEvalsOptimiser/README.md

 # UIMPThursdayEvalsOptimiser
-Removes Human error and cuts out redundancy when submitting your online thursday evals!
+Removes human error and cuts out redundancy when submitting your online thursday evals!